-As you age, your body’s immune defences get weaker.
+As you age, your body’s immune system gets weaker.
 This phenomenon is known as immunosenescence.
 The main factor in your immune defences, cell-mediated immunity, deteriorates gradually.
-The number of T lymphocytes, replication and memory decline and the production of antibodies against new pathogens grows weaker.
-This is most clearly evident in the increased susceptibility to infections caused by a virus or bacteria, especiallypneumonia.
+The number of T lymphocytes, their replication and memory decline and the production of antibodies against new pathogens is weaker.
+This is most clearly evident in the increased susceptibility to infections caused by a virus or bacteria, especially pneumonia.

 Intestinal bacteria, i.e. microbiota, changes as one grows older.
 This change is also affected by changes in lifestyle and nutrition.
 The human microbiota is being actively studied, because it has an extensive impact on the person’s health.

 The immunologic aging that is connected to general aging can be slowed down using methods available to everyone.
-Evidence suggests that exercising actively, for example 30 minutes of walking 5 times a week, activates the body’s defence mechanisms.
+Evidence suggests that exercising actively, for example 30 minutes of walking 5 times a week (150 min aerobic exercise in a week), activates the body’s defence mechanisms and supports healthy aging.
 Restricting the number of calories eaten has also been found to have benefits.
 At the same time, it is important to pay special attention to a person’s diet as they get older to make sure that their nutrition is sufficiently rich in vitamins and micronutrients.
-There are some promising studies that have found that the immune response, which has grown weaker with age, can be activated with medication.
+There are some promising studies that have found that the immune response, which has become weaker with age, can be activated with medication.